lmeryFulbert/wp_planeplan_plugin/README.md

 # wp_planeplan_plugin
-Plug in for the management of flight planning for skydivers
+##Plugin for the management of flight planning for skydivers
+###Author: Ludovic MERY

+Install in wp-content\plugins

+go to Extension, search PlanePlan and Activate